 OBRA respite is functionally identical to CHC respite in waiver definition and can be delivered through agency-model or participant-directed (SMW) channels using Tempus Unlimited as the FMS for the active book and Public Partnerships LLC (PPL) for legacy cases until full transition.

-The buried lede, a parent of an adult-disabled child can be paid
+The pathway families miss, a parent of an adult-disabled child can be paid

 That means: a 65-year-old PA parent caring for their 32-year-old adult son with a severe physical disability who qualifies for OBRA can: